tomasbjerre/dictator-builder/README.md

 The dictatable config is documented with:

-- A [markdown file](/dictatorconfig.md) in the repository
+- A [markdown file](/dictatableconfig.md) in the repository
-- A `schema.json` in the distributed package
+- A `dictatableconfig.schema.json` in the distributed package
 - TypeScript types [here](/src/types.d.ts)

+## Using dictator

-It can be run like this:
+It can be used from command line like `npx dictatorname` or `npx dictatorname@version`:

 ```bash
 <dictator-name> [options]